 Use a protractor to measure the angles.
 Then divide the measured angle (of the whole corner) into two and add 90°.
 This will give you the exact angle at which you have to cut the end of the timber edging strip.

-Next, make sure that the angles fit perfectly together before giving them a light sand to remove any rough bits and glueing them to the side of the tray with some wood glue.
+Next, make sure that the angles fit perfectly together before giving them a light sand to remove any rough bits and glue them to the side of the tray with some wood glue.

 Clamping at an angle is difficult, so we used some masking tape to hold the pieces in place while the glue dried.
 Work your way around the edge of the tray cutting and glueing each piece of edging in place.